Solidago radula

 Solidago radula, the western rough goldenrod, is a North American plant species in the family Asteraceae.
-It is found primarily in the southern Great Plains and the Mississippi Valley of the United States (from Texas to Illinois), with isolated populations farther east in Kentucky, Georgia, and the Carolinas.
+It is mainly found in the southern Great Plains and the Mississippi Valley of the United States (from Texas to Illinois), with isolated populations further east in Kentucky, Georgia, and the Carolinas.

 Solidago radula is a perennial herb up to 90 cm (3 feet) tall, with a caudex and rhizomes.
 Lower leaves can be up to 10 cm (4 inches) long, leaves higher on the stem much smaller.
 One plant can produce as many as 260 small yellow flower heads in a branching array.
 The species grows in open rocky places and in dry woodlands.